AnyDSL/MimIR/docs/dev.md

 ### Summary

-First of all, it is important to note that `x#0_1` = `x` - no matter what `x` is.
-For this reason, it is almost always a good idea to provide the arity when using thorin::Extract, thorin::Def::proj or similar means.
-The following table summarizes these different ways.

 | Expression            | Class                       | [artiy](@ref thorin::Def::arity) | [isa_lit_artiy](@ref thorin::Def::isa_lit_arity) | [as_lit_artiy](@ref thorin::Def::as_lit_arity) | [num_projs](@ref thorin::Def::num_projs) |
 |-----------------------|-----------------------------|----------------------------------|--------------------------------------------------|------------------------------------------------|------------------------------------------|
 | `(0, 1, 2)`           | [Tuple](@ref thorin::Tuple) | `3`                              | `3`                                              | `3`                                            | `3`                                      |